 Your personal information will be collected or obtained by us whether we deal with you as an individual or on behalf of an individual, business, charity, trust or other organisation that you represent.
 Broadly, personal information (or 'personal data') is any information that can identify you as an individual.
 We process many different types of personal information (for example, your name, address and date of birth).
 We may process personal data relating to criminal convictions and offences if we have your consent to do so or for fraud prevention purposes.

-If you have made an application on behalf of another individual, a joint application with another individual, or an application on behalf of a business, charity, trust or other organisation and have provided us with information in relation to its directors, shareholders, owners, trustees or beneficiaries (as applicable), then this privacy notice will also apply to the information that we collect or obtain about those individuals.
+If you have made an application on behalf of another individual, a joint application with another individual, or an application on behalf of a business, charity, trust or other organisation and have provided us with personal information in relation to its directors, shareholders, owners, trustees or beneficiaries (as applicable), or if you have provided us with personal information in relation to any guarantor, provider of security, donor or lender of any deposit monies or any occupier of any security property, then this privacy notice will also apply to the information that we collect or obtain about those individuals.
 You must provide a copy of this notice to those individuals as soon as possible and obtain their confirmation that they have read and understood it.

 We process your personal information for a variety of reasons, upon different legal bases, depending on the reason for which we have collected or obtained your personal information.
 The main types of processing that we carry out and the legal basis for doing so are as follows: